vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 satisfies the request and of course returns them if available.
 If it finds no relevant unexpired data and the Recursion Desired flag is not set in the request, it SHOULD immediately return the response without consulting the cache for expired records.
+Typically this response would be a referral to authoritative nameservers covering the zone, but the specifics are implementation dependent.

 If iterative lookups will be done, then the failure recheck timer is consulted.
 Attempts to refresh from non-responsive or otherwise